For assistance with Registration,

 A: The Tee Ball division & Minors Softball (5-7) will play their games on Tuesdays/Thursdays while the AA division & Sofball 10U will play games on Mondays/Wednesdays.

 Every effort is made in the younger divisions to keep a set weekly game schedule; however, weather can seriously impact the scheduling.
 A practice schedule will be set by our volunteer coaches.
 Majors and AAA divisions will have a flexible Monday-Friday game schedule.

 Q: Are there games on weekends?

 A: In the younger divisions very few if any games are played on weekends.
-We have a special fundraiser event called "Day at the Ballpark" each year on a Saturday in May which will be promoted for all to attend.
+We have a special fundraiser event called "Day/Night at the Ballpark" each year on a Saturday in May which will be promoted for all to attend.
 There will be more information about this day as it approaches.
 The older divisions may play one Saturday where they play teams from other towns.

 Q: Can my 4-year-old play t-ball?

 A: Yes, players born on or before August 31st are eligible to play tee ball (must be turning five years old).

 Q: What if my child is born after August 31st (still four years old)?
 Is there any way he/she can still play?